IngoClemens/moduleInstaller/README.md

         - If creating a backup is declined the installation ends.
     - Display the path where the module will be installed.
     - Ask, if the provided path should be used.
+    - If an alternative path should be used display a list of previously used install paths.
+Also give the option to enter a new path.
     - In case of a custom path let the user provide a new path.
 This path also gets stored in a file located in the users temp directory.
     - Display the path where the module file will be installed.
     - Ask, if the provided path should be used.
+    - If an alternative path should be used display a list of previously used install paths.
+Also give the option to enter a new path.
     - In case of a custom path let the user provide a new path.
 This path also gets stored in a file located in the users temp directory.
     - Create the .mod file at the module path and copy the module files.
     - A log file gets created and saved in the same location as the installer.

 ## Changelog

+**0.7.0 (2019-03-26)**

+    - When choosing to install in a new location display a list of previously used paths.
+    - Use the first entry of the stored installation paths as the default install path.

 **0.6.0 (2019-03-20)**